mesosphere/mesos-dns/docs/docs/performance-tuning.md

 If a single Mesos-DNS server cannot meet the performance requirements in a very large cluster, you can bring up multiple Mesos-DNS servers and configure a subset of the slaves to use each Mesos-DNS server.
 All Mesos-DNS servers will serve the same settings derived from the Mesos master state.

-You should also increase the shell limits the maximum number of file descriptors and processes.
+You should also increase the shell limits for the maximum number of file descriptors and processes.
 Use `ulimit -a` to check the current settings and, if needed, increase them by executing the following shell commands before launching Mesos-DNS.

 ```
 ulimit -n 65536